Written by Editorial Team

-While you breastfeed the baby, your body produces hormones responsible for collecting milk in breasts.
+While you breastfeed the baby, your body produces hormones responsible for collecting milk in the breasts.
 This is termed as ‘let down’ which essentially is a ‘reflex’ or a natural reaction that sends a message to your brain to release the hormones prolactin and oxytocin when your baby sucks your breast.
 The milk thus gets released from your milk ducts, and this is known as to let down Reflex And Breastfeeding.

-The problem arises when this let down becomes excessive or profuse.
-If your baby seems content and happy after feeding, is gaining appropriate weight, and wets 6-8 diapers a day, your let down seems to be fine and suited to your baby’s needs.
+The problem arises when this letdown becomes excessive or profuse.
+If your baby seems content and happy after feeding, is gaining appropriate weight, and wets 6-8 diapers a day, your letdown seems to be fine and suited to your baby’s needs.

 Let down reflex is felt as a tingling sensation when your baby has been sucking at a breast for about 2 minutes.
-Letdowns generally occur more than once during a breastfeeding session, but most women feel the initial let down.
+Letdowns generally occur more than once during a breastfeeding session, but most women feel the initial letdown.
 Some women also experience a letdown when they think about their baby or hear the baby cry.

-You can easily make out whether the let down is forceful or not simply by looking at the baby’s behavior.
-If your baby pulls off your breasts quite often or coughs and chokes, remember the let down is forceful and excessive.
+You can easily make out whether the letdown is forceful or not simply by looking at the baby’s behavior.
+If your baby pulls off your breasts quite often or coughs and chokes, remember the letdown is forceful and excessive.

 The mother experiences pain and discomfort while breastfeeding, whereas coughing and choking are common in babies.
 Engorged breast is a source of tremendous pain, and pumping seems to be the obvious solution.
 Right identification of the situation and proper management is required to tackle the problem.

-An overactive let down can be very distressing for the newborn who is trying to get the hang of sucking breasts and swallowing.
+An overactive letdown can be very distressing for the newborn who is trying to get the hang of sucking breasts and swallowing.
 The baby can swallow air and consume too much milk in a gush.
 The baby may also gain too much weight too quickly.
 Gassiness and colic are other discomforts your baby may go through.

-Here are some simple signs indicating overactive let down to look for:
+Here are some simple signs indicating overactive letdown to look for:

 An overactive ‘let down’ often comes along with milk oversupply.
 This is because ‘Nature’ wants to ensure a sufficient supply of milk for the newborn.
 You do not need to panic as the baby will resolve the issue on its own.
-Babies experiencing overactive let down of milk can have gas and colic problems.
+Babies experiencing an overactive letdown of milk can have gas and colic problems.

 Sometimes the letdown reflex does not work effectively.
 It might become difficult, slow, and even painful apart from being hyperactive.
 Such situations can result in feeding problems and can adversely affect a baby’s health.
-A slow let down can be hard on a baby who is hungry and wants to feed.
+A slow letdown can be hard on a baby who is hungry and wants to feed.
 This may cause the baby to cry, get frustrated, or bite on your breast.